allenbrubaker/test-ebroker/README.md

 - [x] Ability to Find out Now for Tax Credit
 - [x] Ability to Edit dependants
 - [x] Ability to Set the location & Edit

-Filters
+**Filters**
 - [x] Price
 - [x] Carriers
 - [x] Plan Type
 - [x] Metal Type
 - [x] Insurance Type check boxes

+**Other**
 - [ ] Click on Disclaimer
 - [ ] Click on Metal Levels Info

+**Acceptance Tests**
+- [x] TestHealthInsuranceQuote - Verify that Health Insurance plans show when entering zipcode & dependent information
+- [x] TestPlanInfo - Verify that a user is able to enter a zip, get an instant quote and click the Plan Info button that will display information for that plan
+- [x] TestTaxCreditQualification - Verify that a user is able to click the Qualify for Tex Credit button, enter data, receive tax credit information and that information displays within the plan information area
+- [x] TestLogin - Verify that a user is able to select a plan, checkout, select an agent
+- [x] TestComparison - Verify that a user is able to select 2 plans to compare

 Application Tests
 ======================

-Applications Tab
+**Application**
+- [ ] Verify ability to navigate the application by clicking on the different sections at top (Demographics,Dependants,Carrier Info, etc)
+- [ ] Verify Demographics tab, entering data
+- [ ] Verify adding/removing Dependants & view existing dependants
+- [ ] Verify Carrier Info tab -> 	yes/no question
+- [ ] Verify effective date
+- [ ] Verify payment
+- [ ] Verify Check Out
+- [ ] Verify Application Options at top (dropdown)
+-
+**Applications Tab**
 - [ ] Verify display of record
 - [ ] Select Plans button for record, verify contents
 - [ ] Select Effective Dates button for record, verify contents
 - [ ] Continue Button -> Takes user to application setup flow
 - [ ] Cancel Application Button -> Confirm ability to cancel application

-Comparisons Tab
+**Comparisons Tab**
 - [ ] Verify display of record
 - [ ] Select Plans button for record, verify contents
 - [ ] Select View Current Comparison button, verify contents
 - [ ] Delete Comparison

-Quotes
+**Quotes**
 - [ ] Verify Display of Record
 - [ ] Verify Plans button for record, verify contents
 - [ ] Verify Dependants button for record, verify contents
 - [ ] Verify Buy Now button
 - [ ] Verify ability to delete Quote

+**Other**
 - [ ] Verify Back to Quotes button -> takes user back to quote engine
 - [ ] Verify Logout button
 - [ ] Verify Filter application works

-Application
-	- [ ] Verify ability to navigate the application by clicking on the different sections at top (Demographics,Dependants,Carrier Info, etc)
-	- [ ] Verify Demographics tab, entering data
-	- [ ] Verify adding/removing Dependants & view existing dependants
-	- [ ] Verify Carrier Info tab -> 	yes/no question
-	- [ ] Verify effective date
-	- [ ] Verify payment
-	- [ ] Verify Check Out
-- [ ] Verify Application Options at top (dropdown)

 Integration Tests (quote engine/application)